Introspective Deep Metric Learning for Image Retrieval: Experiments

 \section{Experiments}

-In this section, we conducted various experiments to evaluate the performance of our IDML framework on both image retrieval and classification.
+In this section, we conducted various experiments to evaluate the performance of our IDML framework on image retrieval.
 We show that employing the proposed introspective similarity metric consistently improves the performance of existing deep metric learning and data mixing methods.
 We also provide in-depth analyses of the effectiveness of our framework.
-We conducted all experiments using the PyTorch~\cite{paszke2019pytorch} library.